NASCAR teams call revenue model ‘broken,’ warn of layoffs

 The current charter agreement expires at the end of the 2024 season, the same time that NASCAR’s current television deals expire.

-Although TV money is split between NASCAR, teams and the tracks, Polk said in terms of actual revenue produced by the sport 93% goes to NASCAR and the teams receive just 7%.
-He noted that in Formula One, all revenue is split 50-50 between the teams and series ownership.
+Although TV money is split between NASCAR, teams and the tracks, the committee found that the value of the teams is just 7% while the tracks and NASCAR have 93% of the value.
+Polk noted that in Formula One, all revenue is split 50-50 between the teams and series ownership.

+NASCAR said Friday that teams receive about 40% of industry-wide generated revenue.

+The financial split from the $8.2 billion media rights deal signed ahead of the 2015 season sends 65% to the tracks, 25% to the teams and 10% to NASCAR, according to the series.
+There are two major track operators, NASCAR and Speedway Motorsports; NASCAR owns 11 venues on the Cup Series schedule, including the crown jewel Daytona International Speedway.

 Mars Inc., which first entered NASCAR in 1990, late last year decided this season would be its last and JGR spent the last nine months trying to find a new sponsor to keep Kyle Busch, the only winner of multiple championships at the Cup level.
 Busch has since signed with Richard Childress Racing and will leave JGR after 15 seasons as Toyota’s winningest NASCAR driver.